 Players and directors dislike triangles.

-For players in the triangle, they are removed from the main field for two matches and miss out scoring after each match and therefore have no sense of their progressive score or position in the field for the duration of the two matches.
+For players in the triangle, they are removed from the main field for two matches, and miss out scoring after each match and therefore have no sense of their progressive score or position in the field for the duration of the two matches.
+Further, if the director resorts to manual scoring for any of the reasons above, the level of results data available to triangle players is significantly reduced.
 For directors, having a triangle doubles their workload.
 For these reasons, it is often better to invite a house team to play in the event for no charge if an odd number of teams has entered.